 Keep in mind too, that like any language, there’s going to be outliers that simply don’t follow the rules.
 And for those, you’ll have to memorize them.

 Every radical has a “key” function.
 This allows you to look it up in the dictionary.
 If you’re looking to define a word, you can typically find the radicals on the left or top of the characters:

 But that doesn’t mean that’s the only place they go.
 You can also find the radicals on the right: 制 (zhì — system) would be 刂, or on the bottom: 虫 for 蛋 (dàn — egg) .
 Sometimes, the radicals are even inside the enclosure.

 Unless you’re looking up a character in the dictionary, you don’t need to locate that radical.
 Instead, you can break up the main character into smaller radicals to help decipher its meaning.
 Keep in mind that some radicals appear as multiple ones due to their complexity, like 亀 (turtle), for instance.

 You also write Chinese characters in blocks.
 In order to combine radicals and fit them into those blocks, some of them are modified.
 That’s why radicals may look different on the chart below from the characters you run into.
 Still, the similarity is there.

 There is an important cultural element in these characters you shouldn’t forget.
 As mentioned before, culture and language are inextricably connected to one another.
 Learning a new language means learning ideas, history, and values of a new group of people.
-And you can use that to your advantage when it comes to remembering radicals.
+And you can use that to your advantage as you learn Chinese radicals.